Estimote platforms offer two layers of security:

 If you want to learn more about ownership management and transferring beacons between users, there’s another article that will help.

 Enabling Secure UUID causes rotation of the beacon’s ID (UUID, Major and Minor) so it’s broadcasting unpredictable, encrypted values.
-We advise using it in production environment, especially in case of large deployments.
+We advise using it in the production environment, especially in case of large deployments.
+In order to use Secure UUID, you'll need to enable iBeacon protocol first.

 By default the IDs that beacons broadcast(UUID, Major, Minor), used by apps to identify them, are visible to any device supporting Bluetooth Low Energy.
 This means anyone could piggyback on your beacon network.
 For instance, imagine you’re a store owner and your customers are using your app that is integrated with beacons.
 Beacons broadcast their IDs, so your competitor can easily build an app that will show competing offers to your customers.
 Secure UUID solves that problem.